 That December, everything seemed to be over for Karas.
 Trying to detox would be the normal reaction for a millionaire who was left penniless within a month.

 Yet, for Karas, the apparent looming end signaled a new beginning.
-After losing everything in gambling, he decided to take the next big step and become a millionaire again.
-By gambling — of course.
+After losing everything to gambling, he decided to take the next big step and become a millionaire again.
+By gambling, of course.

 “Gamblers enjoy both, winning and losing.
-You get a fix… I don’t recommend that to anybody.”
+You get a fix… I don’t recommend that to anybody,” he once said.

 Turning $50 into $40 million in 3 years

-The next big move for Karas was to go to the Mecca of gambling, the fabulous Las Vegas, where the gabling never ends.
-There he would try his luck again.
+The next big move for Karas was to go to the Mecca of gambling, the fabulous Las Vegas, where the gambling never ends.
+There, he would try his luck again.

 With another 50 dollars in his pocket, he found a friend to lend him $10,000 with 50 percent interest.
 He didn’t start with poker, but with the similar and not so popular Razz.

-At the first table he tripled the capital in three hours.
+At the first table, he trippled the capital in three hours.
 He paid his friend back and continued playing.
 It was the night a legend was born along the famous strip.